The one where no one will read your book (and other truths about publishing)

 Hamish McKenzie wants to see fiction do that too.
 As the co-founder of Substack, he once aspired to see it become a place for serialized novels.
 “I personally am excited about the potential for Substack to be a home for serial fiction,” he once posited on kboards, a forum for Kindle authors and users.
 “The idea of receiving book chapters by email is just cool to me.
 And I like the idea of subscribing to a writer individually, so that writer gets paid every month instead of only when a book is released.”

 Feedback on the forum came back with a resounding “that will never work.”
 “Why would anyone pay for a subscription to a single author when they can pay a subscription to [Kindle Unlimited] and get a million authors?” one user asked.
 “Would you?”

 That’s the million-dollar question—and it’s one without an answer.
 Thus far, there are no fiction authors currently on Substack (though there are a handful of nonfiction journalists who seem to be doing well).
 Patreon has quite a few, but very few success stories.
-Of all the fiction authors currently on the site, I found only 25 earning more than $1,000 a month, and only six earning more than $2,000.
-There was only one author earning more than the $5,000/month—and she’s already a New York Times bestseller.
+Of all the fiction authors currently on the site, I found only 25 earning more than $1,000 a month, and only 15 earning more than $4,000 a month.